 Petawa Residence and Cultural Center

 In 1957, the first Opus Dei women's center opened in Milwaukee in a small flat on Milwaukee's south side.
 The center quickly outgrew the flat and relocated into a house in Wauwatosa.
-By the late 1990s, the center was seeking a new larger space to accommodate growing popularity of its programs.
-At the same time, the Archdiocese of Milwaukee was seeking new operators for their small university residence for women called the Petawa Residence.
-The residence, which was created in 1959, was located at 1331 N. Astor St. on Milwaukee's lower east side and housed young Catholic women attending local colleges.
+By the late 1990s, the center was seeking a new, larger space to accommodate growing popularity of its programs.
+At the same time, the Archdiocese of Milwaukee was seeking to sell a building on Astor St. where they ran a secretarial school for women.
+In 1959, the women bought the building on Milwaukee's lower east side for just $1 and renamed it Petawa Residence.
+Petawa continued offering formative activities to women of all ages as well starting a residence for young women attending local colleges.

 Today Petawa offers women a variety of activities that integrate all aspects of human development.
 It continues to offer women college students and young professional women a warm and nurturing place to live, develop friendships, and nurture their faith.

 Petawa is a registered 501c3 nonprofit organization.
 Its EIN number is 39-1987362.